Ghazal 18, Verse 6x

 In the same way, each glowing, red-bordered, expanding wound of desire seems to be 'hot' or enthusiastic with a fervent eagerness to spread its influence around: it restlessly seeks to create or 'invent' new, 'fresh' wounds of desire.

-I'm like this kind of 'burnt paper' full of smoldering holes-- thus I'm also like a 'lamp-display', offering many individual points of fiery efflorescence.
+The speaker is like this kind of 'burnt paper' full of smoldering holes-- thus he's also like a 'lamp-display', offering many individual points of fiery efflorescence.
 For more on chiraa;Gaa;N , see {5,5}.
 But of course the grammar gives us three entities-- the 'lamp-display', the 'burnt paper', and the 'wound'-- and forces us, as so often, to figure out for ourselves how exactly to connect them.
 What is a metaphor for what?
-Are we juxtaposing three separate situations, or two (or merely one) with metaphorical elaboration?
+Are we to envision three separate situations, or two, or merely one (with metaphorical elaboration)?
 The choice is ours to make.

-To say that 'the wound was hot/eager in the attempt to invent a fresh wound' ialso feels like an insight into the nature of lust.
-The constant pursuit of novelty, the effort to invent and 'discover' ever-newer, ever more irresistible objects of simple, direct, uncomplicated desire, is surely what lies at the very heart of lust.
-What 'heats up' the wound of lust is not really the thought of the beloved, but the project of inventing more such wounds of lust.
-Such lust can be as suddenly destructive and utterly transitory as the fate that overtakes a burnt piece of paper-- but also as brilliantly beautiful as a light-show.
+To say that 'the wound was eager/hot in the attempt to invent a fresh wound' also feels like an insight into the nature of lust.
+The constant pursuit of novelty, the effort to invent and 'discover' ever-newer, ever more irresistible objects of desire, is surely what lies at the heart of lust.
+What 'heats up' the wound of lust is not really the thought of the beloved, but the desire to invent more such wounds.
+Such a desire-fire might be as suddenly destructive as the burning of a piece of paper-- but also as brilliantly beautiful as a light-show.